oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 calculator `board` component.

 #### Life-cycle events
-Those events are related to the component's life cycle.
+These events are related to the component's life cycle.

 - `init`: Emitted while the component is initializing.
 The config should be set at this time, but initialization is still running.